Play is the way in which children learn best. Play-based learning programmes are part of Learnlife's learning methodologies.

 Anji Play, China: Leading a Revolution of Truly Child-Led Learning and Discovery

-The Anji Play curriculum uses 'true play' as the mechanism for learning.
+The Anji Play curriculum uses 'true play' as the mechanism for play-based learning.
 The basic premise of this model is that any environment can become a learning environment.
 The True Play Statement was written in 2019 in Anji County, China at the 1st International True Play Conference.
 True Play, as defined below, is valued as the primary experience of learning in Anji Play environments.
 Routines, schedules, reflection, and other activities in Anji Play programmes are organised to "provide the greatest potential for trust, freedom and depth in these True Play experiences".

 True Play Statement